-More detailed instructions and a rubric will be provided as part of each assignment.
+More detailed instructions and a rubric for each assignment step has been provided in the course.

 Assessment and Grading Feedback

 Grades and feedback on discussion posts/replies, notebook entries, and assignments will generally be available in the Grade Center within one week of their final due date (i.e. discussion grades and feedback will be available within one week of the replies deadline) unless otherwise notified.